-Your role as a writer is to keep the reader engaged.
+Your role as a writer is to keep the reader evoked.
 Fortunately, this process is not too difficult.

-When reading a book, the reader must feel part of the story.
+When reading a book, the reader must feel engaged in the story.

 They must feel as if they are ‘in’ the narrative, experiencing what is happening.